informXR/iXRLibForUnity/README.md

 ### Feature 1: Headset Tracking

 Enable real-time tracking of headsets and controllers:
-1. In the Configuration UI, click on Headset Tracking.
+1. By default it is on.
+However, if not, in the Configuration UI click on Headset Tracking.
 2. The SDK will automatically start tracking the HMD and controllers.

 ### Feature 2: Object Tracking